 Despite the existence of a large city of five million people, the countryside surrounding Madrid still retains some remarkably unspoilt and diverse habitats and landscapes.
 The area is home to mountain peaks rising above 2,000 metres, Holm Oak dehesa and low-lying plains.
 The slopes of the Guadarrama mountain range are cloaked in dense forests of Scots Pine and Pyrenean Oak.
 The Lozoya Valley supports a large Black Vulture colony and one of the last bastions of the Spanish Imperial Eagle is found in the Park Regional del Suroeste in hills between the Gredos and Guadarrama ranges.
-The recent possible detection of the existence of Iberian Lynx in the area between the Cofio and Alberche rivers is testament to the biodiversity of the area.

 North of that, the Cantabrian Mountains form north-western Spain’s natural border with Castile and Leon.
-This is ‘Green Spain’ (from east to west – Galicia, Asturias, Cantabria, Basque Country), the name given to the strip of land between the Bay of Biscay and the Cantabrian Mountains, so called because of its particularly lush vegetation, due to the wet and moderate oceanic climate.
+This is ‘Green Spain’ (from east to west – Galicia, Asturias, Cantabria, Basque Country), the name given to the strip of land between the Bay of Biscay and the Cantabrian Mountains, so called because of its particularly lush vegetation, due to the wet and mild oceanic climate.
 The climate is strongly influenced by Atlantic Ocean winds trapped by the mountains; the average annual precipitation is about 120 cm (47 inches).
 In the eastern range, the Picos de Europa National Park contains the highest and arguably most spectacular mountains, rising to 2,648 metres at the Torre de Cerredo peak.
 Other notable features of this predominantly limestone range are the Redes Natural Park in the east, with the central Las Ubiñas-La Mesa Natural Park and the Somiedo Natural Park in the west.
 The coastline of north-western Spain is extensive, with hundreds of beaches, coves and natural sea caves.